Regis7/Supper-Tic-Tac-Toe-Game/README.md

 In the game represented in Figure 2a, we observe that X has won three small boards and thereby gained three X:es in the large board.
-The second player (O) have, however, merely won a single of the small boards and have hence only gained a single O in the large board.
+The second player (O) have, however, merely won a single of the small boards and have hence only gained a single O in the large board

 Since X has won three small boards that together constitute three-in-a-row in the large board, X is the winner of this match.